sjmxschm/sjmxschm.github.io/_pages/about.md

   <div><strong>Master of Engineering Science and Mechanics</strong> at the <a href="https://www.gatech.edu/">Georgia Institute of Technology</a>, where I applied <b> deep learning </b> and <b> computer vision </b> for material characterization using high-performance computing.</div>
 </div>

-Throughout my acadmic journey, I conducted research across multiple countries, including an **exchange at the University of Padua** and collaborative work at **Georgia Tech's Nondestructive Evaluation Lab**.
-I excel at integrating machine learning with engineering disciplines, having trained **CNNs** to predict material properties with ultrasonic waves.
-Additionally, I worked with **real-time robotic control systems** at the University of Stuttgart, where I developed control strategies for the quadrupedal robot RAMbi.
+Throughout my acadmic journey, I conducted research across multiple countries, including the **Georgia Tech's Nondestructive Evaluation Lab** and an **exchange at the University of Padua**.
+I excel at integrating machine learning with engineering disciplines, having used **deep learning** to predict material properties with ultrasonic waves.
+Additionally, I worked with **real-time robotic control systems** at the University of Stuttgart, where I developed low-level control strategies for the quadrupedal robot RAMbi.

 In my free time, I enjoy producing electronic music, playing the piano, and DJing.
-I'm also passionate about recreational sports both indoor like MMA and team handball, and outdoor like skiing and scuba diving, which balances my technical work with creative and physical challenges.
+I'm also passionate about recreational sports both indoor like BJJ and team handball, and outdoor like skiing and scuba diving, which balances my technical work with creative and physical challenges.

 Whether developing innovative marine technology, producing music, or pursuing research, I thrive at the intersection of creativity, engineering, and leadership.